This guide will help you save money, time and confusion.

 5. As tickets will be specific to each type of train service, you cannot, for example, buy a ticket valid for a journey by a TER train and then board a TGV train.

-6. For journeys by TGV and the other express trains (Intercités), you will save money the further ahead you can book before your date of travel; and this is now also the case when booking some long-distance journeys by TER trains on certain routes to and from Paris - the Krono and Grand Est services.
+6. For journeys the TGV InOui trains and the other express trains (Intercités), you will save money the further ahead you can book before your date of travel; And this is now also the case when booking some long-distance journeys by TER trains on certain routes to and from Paris - the Nomad and Grand Est services.

 7. The SNCF Connect ticket booking service, provided by the national rail operator in France, can only sell train journeys which have a maximum of two connections between trains.